MobiDataLab/mdl-semantic-enrichment/README.md

   - ```uid```: identifier of the user who posted the tweet.

   For a viable example of a social media dataset, please look at the datasets in the ```datasets``` folder.

-  For viable examples of social media datasets, please look at the datasets in the ```datasets``` folder.

 ## **Datasets**